-For the past several months, VDOO's security research teams have been undertaking broad-scale security research of leading IoT products, from the fields of safety and security.
+For the past several months, Vdoo's security research teams have been undertaking broad-scale security research of leading IoT products and safety devices.
 In most cases, the research was carried out together with the device vendors for the sake of efficiency and transparency.

 To the best of our knowledge, this vulnerability was not exploited in the field, and therefore, did not lead to any concrete privacy violation or security threat to Hikvision customers.
 The Hikvision team acted promptly to patch this vulnerability and to push the patched version to the vulnerable products.